ADVOCATE

 The session yielded 41 ideas to stabilize the crisis.
 We also met with 20 state representatives to advocate for those needed housing and promote housing supports.
 In addition, we’ve taken the lead on providing information and resources to those seeking help, and grown into a leader in data distribution about the crisis with our housing crisis dashboard.

-Public Policy 2024 State Agenda, United Way Capital Days
+Public Policy 2024 State Agenda, United Way Capitol Days

 As one of 28 local United Way affiliates in the state, we collaborate with United Way of Florida to advocate for public policy that will do the most good for all Floridians.
 For the 2024 Florida legislative session, our advocacy will involve a focus on financial stability, affordable housing and expanding access to healthcare.
 On Nov.
-7-8, a contingent of United Way Suncoast team members led by CEO Jessica Muroff and Public Policy chair Mike Daigle attended United Way of Florida’s United Way Capital Days.
+7-8, a contingent of United Way Suncoast team members led by CEO Jessica Muroff and Public Policy chair Mike Daigle attended United Way of Florida’s United Way Capitol Days.
 The group joined more than 70 local United Way members from around the state.
 They met with local legislators, heard from state agency leaders and advocated for both the state consensus agenda and our local public policy concerns.
-With the help of the RSA Consulting firm, one of the organizers for Capital Days, the Suncoast contingent met with an array of legislators
+With the help of the RSA Consulting firm, one of the organizers for Capitol Days, the Suncoast contingent met with an array of legislators.
+Please scroll down to review the United Way of Florida and United Way Suncoast consensus agendas.

 Public Policy Vision Statement